 Time is unordered.

 Most of these ideas propose to show something is “wrong” with time, therefore it can’t be fundamental (or in some cases, even real).
-The seeds were planted by Rovelli speaking several times about time being more complicated that our experience shows.
+The seeds were planted by Rovelli speaking several times about time being more complicated than our experience shows.
 From the interview, it’s not clear how far he meant that.